 Derek: I'm beginning to form my own strong opinions.
 Inside OmniGraffle runs on WordPress.
 I would say the vast majority of our sites run on Django, which I really do appreciate Django.
 Django is Python.
 Very mature now.
 Just a few, probably last month, finished converting Inside OmniFocus to Django 2 and Python 3.
 Still working on getting that pushed out to a real live server but it's almost there.

-Brent: And you've also bene doing work on OmniFocus for the web I understand, which is pretty cool.
+Brent: And you've also been doing work on OmniFocus for the Web I understand, which is pretty cool.
 Coming out pretty soon.

 Derek: Yeah, it's really nice.